inkandfeet/inkshop/README.md

 - Break GDPR or similar laws

-Some features and principles that set it apart:
+Some core principles that set it apart:

-Email:
+Real email.
 Active, positive consent.
 Auto-unsubscribing.

 Get amazing deliverability and response by sending emails only to people who have shown you that they're interested and want to keep hearing from you.